 What is Electronic Data Interchange (EDI)?
 In a much simpler five words or less definition, it means “data in, data out”.
-EDI is a toolset that interacts with an Enterprise Resource Planning (ERP) business software system that takes data coming into theEDI system, processes that data in the ERP, and sends that data back out to the originator (like a customer).
+EDI is a toolset that interacts with an Enterprise Resource Planning (ERP) business software system that takes data coming into the EDI system, processes that data in the ERP, and sends that data back out to the originator (like a customer).
 You would think that a process which can be explained in only four words would be pretty simple, right?
 And it can be, if the proper care and attention is given to the EDI’s initial setup and further EDI strategy.

 If a customer’s purchase order sent via EDI is being processed and has an incorrect date, or is completely missing a cell’s data, a simple mapping adjustment can be made to correct these sorts of issues.
 How can you ensure that your customer’s purchase orders are processed into your system correctly, if that attention to detail is not done?
 How can you be sure the pricing on your sales orders and the invoices that are generated are correct if your price lists are not correctly setup in your ERP system?

-If all the links are solid, that truck will pull that boat forever always getting to the desired destination, but if there is a broken link, the chain will start to fail and eventually break, allowing that truck to continue driving but it leaves the boat behind stranded in the middle of nowhere.
+If all the links are solid, that truck will pull that boat forever always getting to the desired destination, but if there is a broken link, the chain will start to fail and eventually break, allowing that truck to continue driving, but it leaves the boat behind stranded in the middle of nowhere.
 To avoid being stranded and left behind, make sure that your chain is strong and durable by taking time setting up the ERP data properly, the EDI mapping, and running many tests before going live with customers.
-With the proper care and attention to your EDI solution it will not matter how large that boat or truck gets.
-Your chain will not break, it can handle it.
+With the proper care and attention to your EDI solution, it will not matter how large that boat or truck gets.
+Your chain will not break; it can handle the pressure.
 Now ask yourself this, is your chain strong and durable enough?
 Or could there be some broken links you may or may not even know about?